andrirahmanto/noiseCheckerApp/README.md

 # noisechecker

-A new Flutter project.

-## About this app
 Exhaust dB Checker - the easiest way to measure your exhaust noise

 Want to know if your exhaust violates Indonesian noise regulations?
 We use your phone's built-in mic to measure exhaust noise